 University of the Potomac offers students flexibility in attendance schedules.
-In addition to online courses, students can choose from day and evening hybrid course offerings meeting one day per week, Monday-Thursday and Saturdays on selected campuses.
+In addition to online courses, students can choose from day and evening hybrid course offerings meeting two days per week for undergraduates, Monday-Thursday, or Saturdays for graduate students on selected campuses.

 In addition, each course requires completion of extensive outside course work, up to twelve (12) hours per week, beyond required class meeting preparation (i.e., assigned text and supplemental readings, study for quizzes and examinations, etc.).
-At a minimum, outside preparation for undergraduate courses includes written assignment in weeks 1, 3, and 7 and discussion threads in the Learning Management System each week.
+At a minimum, outside preparation for undergraduate courses includes written assignments in weeks 1, 3, and 7 and discussion threads in the Learning Management System each week.
 In graduate courses, there are written assignments and discussion threads each week.